 This gluten-free pumpkin chocolate chip cake is an often requested birthday cake in my family.
 We all love it year-round.
 The combination of the moist pumpkin cake and the chocolate chips is the best!

 The pumpkin and chocolate chips are what make the cake.
-In an earlier post, I posted a recipe for my mom’s carrot cake recipe, my favorite cake for my birthday.
-Well, in this post I will be sharing a pumpkin chocolate chip bundt cake another awesome recipe that is one of my sister’s favorites for her birthday.
+In an earlier post, I posted a recipe for my mom's Gluten-Free Carrot Cake Recipe with Cream Cheese Frosting, my favorite cake for my birthday.
+Well, in this post I will be sharing a pumpkin chocolate chip bundt cake another awesome recipe that is one of my sister's favorites for her birthday.

 Like me, she asks for this cake pretty much every single birthday.
 I still think the carrot cake is better but I am a little biased and this is definitely good enough.
 I will not complain about getting to eat it - at least on my sister's birthday!